Nimaoth/VsCodePrefSync/README.md

 This extension contributes the following settings:

-* `vscodeprefsync.pullBeforePush`: if true, the extension pulls before pushing changes

 * `vscodeprefsync.repositoryUrl`: Url of the git repository to use for syncing settings
 * `vscodeprefsync.localRepository`: Where to check out the repository